Did you know that Uber Eats delivers some Walmart orders?

 To opt out of Walmart orders, call Uber Eats driver support and ask to be removed from Walmart and shopping orders.

-Keep in mind that you will be removed you from all shopping orders.
+Keep in mind that you will be removed you from all shopping orders if you opt out of Walmart orders.

 You will no longer be able to do shop and pay orders, Apple store orders, etc.